cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ## NOTES
 Preliminary results have shown that **ignoring to divide by the size of the individual rewards list** leads to basically the same results, but upside seems to have more potential.

+**Feature Engineering**:
+- in preliminary experiments, using volume did not seem to really improve learning
+- moreover, using the middle, higher, lower Bollinger Bands also did not improve learning

 **Flakiness**:
 - Sometimes, the loss gets stuck at the same value from the very beginning.